Skip to content

 Weekly Lens FAQs

-Why are weekly replacement lenses less common than daily or monthly lenses?
+Why are weekly replacement lenses less common than daily or monthly?

-Over time, many manufacturers have concentrated their portfolios on daily disposable and monthly replacement designs, which cover most prescribing needs and simplify inventory.
-Weekly and other short-schedule reusable lenses remain available but represent a smaller share of offerings.
-They can still be useful when frequent lens renewal is desirable and daily disposables are limited by cost, availability, or specific design preferences, but clinicians will often find more options in daily and monthly modalities.
+Most manufacturers have consolidated their portfolios around daily disposable and monthly replacement designs, which cover the majority of prescribing needs and simplify inventory.
+Weekly designs represent a smaller share of current offerings but remain available and useful when frequent renewal is desirable and daily disposables are not feasible due to cost, parameters, or patient preference.